A Know-How of Cloud Migration: Azure and Its 4-Step Strategy

 - Cons: Application may not leverage the Cloud resources to the fullest.

-2) Subjective to Code Changes: This strategy involves some changes only to the application code, leaving other major aspects.
+2) Subjective to Code Changes: This strategy involves some changes only to the application code, leaving other significant aspects.
 The user can leverage the benefits of IaaS and PaaS derivatives such as Azure App Service, Azure Functions and Azure SQL Database Managed containers.
 This is suitable for firms where application portability is a concern.

 - Pros: This is a quick way to improve your infrastructure.